1991 Iraqi uprisings: U.S. radio broadcasts

-On February 15, 1991, then President of the United States, George H. W. Bush, made a speech targeting Iraqis via Voice of America radio.
+On February 15, 1991, President of the United States, George H. W. Bush, made a speech targeting Iraqis via Voice of America radio.
 Hoping to incite a swift military coup to topple Saddam Hussein, Bush stated:

 Bush made a similar appeal on March 1, a day after the end of the Gulf War:

 On the evening of February 24, four days before the Gulf War ceasefire was signed, the Voice of Free Iraq radio station, allegedly funded and operated by the CIA, broadcast a message to the Iraqi people telling them to rise up and overthrow Saddam.
 The speaker on the radio was Salah Omar al-Ali, an exiled former member of the Ba'ath Party and the Ba'athist Revolutionary Command Council.
 Al-Ali's message urged the Iraqis to overthrow the "criminal tyrant of Iraq" and asserted that Saddam "will flee the battlefield when he becomes certain that the catastrophe has engulfed every street, every house and every family in Iraq."
 He said: